d-nexus081185/AGRICTRADE-LOGIN/README.md

 ## Support

-If you encounter any issues, have questions, or need assistance while
+If you encounter any issues, have questions, or need assistance while, you can send me an email at: emekaezeobi@outlook.com or an IM on Linkedin: https://www.linkedin.com/in/dnexus08118